Revisiting the de Rham-Witt complex: Localizations of Dieudonn e Algebras

 \subsection{Localization for the \'{E}tale Topology}

 Let $R$ be a commutative $\F_p$-algebra.
-In \S \ref{secsix}, we showed that the saturated de Rham-Witt complex $\WOmega^{\ast}_{R[s^{-1}]}$ of any localization $R[s^{-1}]$ can be described explicitly in terms of $\WOmega^{\ast}_{R}$ (Corollary \ref{six}).
+In \S \ref{secsix}, we showed that the saturated de~Rham--Witt complex $\WOmega^{\ast}_{R[s^{-1}]}$ of any localization $R[s^{-1}]$ can be described explicitly in terms of $\WOmega^{\ast}_{R}$ (Corollary \ref{six}).
 In this section, we will formulate a generalization of this result which applies to any \'{e}tale $R$-algebra $S$ (Corollary \ref{Vetalecor}).

 Let $(A^{\ast}, d)$ be a commutative differential graded algebra.
 In what follows, we will use the term {\it $A^{\ast}$-algebra} to refer to a commutative differential graded algebra $B^{\ast}$ equipped with a morphism of differential graded algebras $A^{\ast} \rightarrow B^{\ast}$.